 The most recent presidential elections were held in May 2012 during which the Socialist candidate, Mr François Hollande, defeated the incumbent, Mr Nicolas Sarkozy, of the conservative UMP party.
 President Hollande was sworn in on 15 May 2012 and a new Government was formed under Prime Minister Jean-Marc Ayrault.
 Mr Laurent Fabius was appointed as Foreign Minister, Mr Jean-Yves Le Drian as Defence Minister, and Mr Pierre Moscovici as Finance Minister.
 The Socialist Party's victory during the legislative elections one month later cemented its domination of the French political landscape.
-For the first time in modern French history, one party controls the presidency, both houses of Parliament, 21 of the 22 French regions and most of the large French cities, départements and municipalities.
+For the first time in modern French history, one party controlled the presidency, both houses of Parliament, 21 of the 22 French regions and most of the large French cities, départements and municipalities.
 The Socialist Party lost its dominance of the Senate in Senate half-elections in September.

 France is a leading industrialised country with a mature and sophisticated market economy.
 The services sector, particularly tourism, is a cornerstone of the French economy.
 France is the world's fifth largest exporter and the EU as a bloc is its most important trading partner.
 Paris is a leading financial market in the Eurozone.

 The French economy is expected to grow by under 1 per cent in 2014 (it grew by 0.4 per cent in 2013).
 Unemployment in France currently stands at nearly 11%.
 Youth unemployment and under-employment remains particularly pervasive, with the Hollande Government highlighting education and retraining as a priority for future employment growth.